LouieNotHere/commodity/README.md

 # Commodity
 Commodity is a simple plugin for [Obsidian](https://obsidian.md) made for financial purposes.

-Ever wanted to know how worth your Obsidian Vault can be?
-This plugin can save your life!
+Ever wanted to know how worth your Vault can be?
+This plugin can calculate how worth it can be!

-This plugin simulates the estimated cost of your Obsidian Vault in just a matter of seconds!
+This plugin simulates the estimated cost of your Vault in just a matter of seconds!
 Please note that the value may vary depending on how many files your vault contains.

 # How to install it?
 1. Go to **Community Plugins > Browse**.